-This directive assigns one or more characters (a "key") to an image, to be used later with an ICONS directive (see page 125).
+This directive assigns one or more characters (a "key") to an image, to be used later with an ICONS directive (see page 133).
 Note that if the key is longer than one character (the default), it must be specified as 14th parameter in ICONS.

-'''

-ICON = "range", key, "image file", width factor, height factor

-'''

-key: one or more characters used to identify the image (like "A" or "001")
+ICON = "range", key, "image file", width factor, height factor, horizontal offset, vertical offset, alpha key: one or more characters used to identify the image (like "A" or "001")

-"image file": an existent image file (eventually with a path), formats allowed are bmp, gif, png, jpg, and tif width factor: the width of the image is adjusted with this factor, a value larger than 100 enlarge the width of the image, a value less than 100 shrink the width of the image (if not specified, the width factor of the image is 100)
+"image file": an existent image file (optionally with a path), formats allowed are bmp, gif, png, jpg, and tif width factor: the width of the image is adjusted with this factor, a value larger than 100 enlarge the width of the image, a value less than 100 shrink the width of the image (if not specified, the width factor of the image is 100)